vide/wallos-charts/README.md

 # wallos

-A Helm chart for Wallos subscription manager
+A Helm chart for the Wallos subscription manager

 ## Prerequisites